 The Regulation grants you a number of rights over your personal data processed by Spuerkeess:

-• the right to request that your personal data be rectified or updated if you believe that it is incomplete or inaccurate;
+- the right to request that your personal data be rectified or updated if you believe that it is incomplete, inaccurate or obsolete;

-• the right to object, at any time, to the processing of your personal data, combined with an ability to opt out, unless a legitimate reason prevails over your interests and rights and freedoms;
+- the right to object at any time to the processing of your personal data based on the legitimate interest of Spuerkeess, unless a legitimate reason prevails over your interests and your rights and freedoms;

 If you wish to exercise any of the above-mentioned rights, you may submit a request by sending an S-Net message, e-mail or letter to the following address: